 I am actively working on both machine learning and astrophysical research.
-In the last year, I have primarily focused on scientific machine learning.
+In the last two years, I have primarily focused on scientific machine learning with Universal Differential Equations.

 The most up-to-date list of my publications can be found on ADS or arXiv.